"

 error can plunge you into the abyss.
 Where the icy cold can

 freeze hands.
-And for a clarinettist, are not fingers fairly
+And for a clarinetist, are not fingers fairly

 SURGICAL